younggeun-kim/NCSR/README.md

 ```
 * If dataset mode is LRHR_IMG, just use img_dir.
 * If dataset mode is LRHR_PKL, please use this code.

-Pre-trained weights and README script details will be updated fully soon.